Ending Pro-Abortion Judicial Tyranny

 There is no question that the largest obstacle in the fight to enact pro-life legislation to protect the unborn is the federal court system.
 Since the 1973 Supreme Court decision in Roe v.
 Wade, the courts have repeatedly thwarted efforts to enact even the most modest pro-life reforms.

-To quote pro-life Supreme Court Justice Antonin Scalia, the federal court system itself has degenerated into nothing more than an "ad hoc nullification machine" for all cases involving legal protection for the unborn.
+To quote the late pro-life Supreme Court Justice Antonin Scalia, the federal court system itself has degenerated into nothing more than an "ad hoc nullification machine" for all cases involving legal protection for the unborn.

 Even the most modest pro-life reforms such as parental involvement legislation and women's right to know (informed consent) laws have been repeatedly struck down by judges.